-London tram crash: 5 dead, dozens injured
+London tram crash: 7 dead, dozens injured

 - More than 50 people need hospital treatment

-London (CNN)Five people have been killed in a tram accident in south London, British Transport Police said Wednesday.
+London (CNN)At least seven people were killed in a tram accident in south London, British Transport Police said Wednesday.

-More than 50 people have been taken to hospital with injuries after the tram derailed in the Croydon area.
+More than 50 people were taken to hospital with injuries after the tram derailed in the Croydon area.

-Investigations are ongoing as to the cause of the derailment and one person has been arrested.
+Investigations are ongoing as to the cause of the derailment and a 42-year-old man has been arrested, Transport Police said without naming him, as is customary.

 The tram derailed soon after 6 a.m.
 (1 a.m.
-ET) Wednesday near the Sandilands stop, east of Croydon town center, the British Transport Police statement said.
+ET) Wednesday near the Sandilands stop, east of Croydon town center, the police statement said.

+Deputy Chief Constable Adrian Hanstock said officers who arrived on the scene shortly afterward "were met with a complex and challenging situation."

+"This is a tragic incident and our hearts and thoughts go out to all those affected," he said.

 Croydon is a large town in south London that is home to around 38,000 people.